Skip to main content

 You can start the conversation with some simple introductory questions, which will help you understand more about the young person.

-• How’re you hoping you / your child will benefit from Scouts?
+• How’re you hoping you or your young person will benefit from Scouts?

-• Do you / your child know anyone already attending our group?
+• Do you or your young person know anyone already attending our group?

 You could introduce Scouts and your Group or Section.
 Throughout the conversation, you can explain: